pradeep3sep/interviewquestion/README NodeJS.md

-Jonas ka agar dekhna h to sction 8 se dekho
+Jonas ka agar dekhna h to sction 8 se dekho, for query see from video 96. video 100 is good one

+we need to form like "import-dev-data.js" of jonas to have the backup or default file to upload in database if anthing bad happen

 Browser has document and window
 Node has process and global